 You may possess good language skills and know how to express yourself in the language but without the knowledge of punctuation marks, your skills, especially written, is incomplete.
 A piece of writing which does include punctuation marks is difficult to read as compared to a piece of writing which carries proper punctuation marks at the right places.
 To make an impact on the examiner, it is important for you to take care of these little marks, to come across as a serious and professional writer.
 This module discusses the commonly used punctuation marks, their significance and their implementation.

-i.
-COMMA (,)
+1) COMMA (,)

-For example, I was born on 9th August, 1990 in Lucknow, Uttar Pradesh.
+- Separation of numbers, dates and address: I was born on 9th August, 1990 in Lucknow, Uttar Pradesh.

-For example, I meant Raj, not Robin.
+- Separating two persons, things or other elements: I meant Raj, not Robin.

-For example, She said, "I'm sorry."
+- Direct quotations: She said, "I'm sorry."

-ii.
-SEMICOLON (;)
+2) SEMICOLON (;)

 The semicolon represents a stronger pause than a comma.
 It is used to stress the close relationship between one sentence and another.